Study by the University of St. Gallen and zeag shows what HRM has to do in the future

 Innovations - the 4.0 Champions League

-Companies that combine both characteristics - which enliven both network-like structures and use individualized forms of work and digital technologies - also need a broad-based HRM.
-As a true HR 4.0 partner, they are both focused on digitization and culture and, above all, are extremely strategically aligned.
+Companies that combine both characteristics - which enliven network-like structures as well as use individualized forms of work and digital technologies - also need a broad-based HRM.
+As a true HR 4.0 partner, they focus on both digitization and culture, and are above all strategically aligned.

 A look at the economic results of the three types of transformation shows a clear picture: the path to the new world of work is worthwhile.
 And every direction has its own strengths but also its price.